 Frequent blood testing is often needed in the newly diagnosed epileptic pet to get the dose of anticonvulsant just right.
-Once the correct dose has been established and the pet appears stable, then testing may drop to every three to six months.
-Annual testing may be fine for patients on long-term therapy that are free of seizures and have no complicating issues.
+Once the correct dose has been established and your pet appears stable, then testing may drop to every three to six months.
 Your veterinarian will advise you about the best schedule for your pet.

 How long will it take my pet to stabilize on anticonvulsant medication?

 During the initial period of medication, blood levels of anticonvulsant gradually rise, eventually reaching a steady state.
 The time needed to stabilize a pet varies both with the individual animal and the specific anticonvulsant being used.
 Some medications require a few weeks to achieve equilibrium, while others may take months.
 During this initial period, adjustments to the dosage need to be made carefully and should be made only by your veterinarian.

 Are other blood tests required?

 In addition to monitoring blood levels of anticonvulsant, periodic Wellness Testing may be recommended.
 This is a panel of blood tests that helps to assess the overall health of your pet (see handouts “Wellness Testing for Cats" and "Wellness Testing for Dogs for more information), and determines if the anticonvulsant medication is causing side effects elsewhere in the body (e.g., liver).
 Wellness Testing is especially important for pets that have been on long-term anticonvulsant therapy.